 - This reliability in income means that dividend distributions among shareholders and partners in the REIT can be more predictable than those you're responsible for managing.

-Diversify Your Tulsa Real Estate Investments With an UPREIT!
+Diversify Your DFW Real Estate Investments With an UPREIT!

-- Could your Tulsa, Oklahoma real estate business use some rejuvenation via a more varied property portfolio?
+- Could your DFW real estate business use some rejuvenation via a more varied property portfolio?

 - Are you looking for ways to manage risk by diversifying your investments?